OrbitalEnterprises/eve-market-strategies/README.md

 * An OS appropriate version of [TeX](https://en.wikipedia.org/wiki/TeX) which includes pdflatex \(included in most modern distributions\).

 Use the command `make` or `make -f Makefile` to build the book.
 The build will output versions of the book in Markdown, HTML, ePub, Mobi \(Kindle\), PDF and RTF.

+## Legal

+EVE Online is Copyright (c) CCP Games 1997-2017.
+Use of the third party APIs provided by CCP, and the data exposed by these APIs, is subject to the [DEVELOPER LICENSE AGREEMENT](https://developers.eveonline.com/resource/license-agreement).